- 6 Months

 With this qualification, you will have acquired the fundamental knowledge which underpins both this and other fields of engineering.

-You must complete 12 credit points comprising four core units.
+You must complete 12 credit points comprising four common units.
 There are no electives in this program.
 The full-time program duration is six months over 1 semester (or part-time equivalent).
 For further study, graduates may consider EIT’s Bachelor of Science (Mechanical Engineering).

 |Semester||Unit Code||Subjects||Credit Points|